WalletConnect/walletconnect-specs/docs/specs/servers/blockchain/blockchain-server-api.md

 Server API exposes forward lookup for the `name.connect.id` -> `0x` address with chain IDs and reverse lookup for the `0x` -> `name.connect.id`.

+Users can also update the name data including avatar, bio and bind addresses.

 ### Name lookup

 Used to lookup address for the name.